US expands COVID boosters to all adults, final hurdle ahead | Health

 “We have absolutely no chance in the current situation to control the pandemic without providing boosters to everyone,” BioNTech CEO Ugur Sahin told reporters during a visit to Washington last week.

-The companies studied 10,000 adults of all ages and found that a booster restored protection against symptomatic infections to about 95 per cent even while the extra-contagious delta variant was surging.
+The companies studied 10,000 adults of all ages and found that a booster restored protection against symptomatic infections to about 95% even while the extra-contagious delta variant was surging.
 It's too soon to know if that high level of protection will last longer after a third shot than after the second, something Sahin said the companies will carefully track.

 More than 195 million Americans are fully vaccinated, defined as having received two doses of the Pfizer or Moderna vaccines or the single-dose Johnson & Johnson vaccine.
 More than 30 million already have received a booster.

-Because a single J&J shot hasn't proven as effective as its two-dose competitors, any J&J recipient can get a booster at least two months later.

-But people who don't meet the criteria often score an extra shot because many vaccine sites don't check qualifications.
+But people who don't meet the criteria can score an extra shot because many vaccine sites don't check qualifications.

 The FDA previously ruled that people getting a booster can receive a different brand from the vaccine they received initially.